Maiaboo/-builds/README.md

 # First-basic-build
-here are aa few of my builds,  a baasic html website, a few games and a bunch of notes.
+here are aa few of my builds,  a baasic html website, a few games, a tip calculator and a bunch of notes.